cualquiercosa327/vvctre/README.md

 vvctre is a Nintendo 3DS emulator based on Citra for Windows and Linux.
+vvctre is licensed under the GPLv2 (or any later version).
+Refer to the license.txt file included.

 # Requirements